AVDambeck/yabec/core/rules/dungeon.md

 The Dungeon Master might make the roll at advantage or disadvantage, depending on the player’s actions.
 A high roll will make the monsters more friendly.
 A low roll will make them more hostile.
 A very high or very low roll will also make them *bad* for one *round*.
 See Dungeon Master p15.

+### Fight
+If a fight begins, go to *conflict*.

+### Search
+Searching reveals non-obvious features.
+A search will always reveal everything it can.

+Searching will also reclaim one half of ammo.

+Seaching a single *zone* takes four people one *turn*.
+The amount of time will increase and decrease coresponding to the number of people searching and the size of the area.

+### Rest
+Spending one *turn* resting will remove *fatigue*.

+Additionally, ignore the *fatigue hazard* while resting.

+### Bandage
+See page X

 ### Flee
 Recklessly try to escape the dungeon.